Athozs/hass-additional-ca/README.md

 # ...
 ```

-Note: `additional_ca` domain key need to be enabled in `configuration.yaml` to remove CA files on next restart of Home Assistant.
+Note: The `additional_ca` domain key needs to be present (even if empty) in `configuration.yaml` for the integration to remove the CA files on the next Home Assistant restart.

-Optionally remove your private CA file from `config/additional_ca/` directory.
+Optionally, remove your private CA file from the `config/additional_ca/` directory.

 Then, restart Home Assistant.

 ## 9. UNINSTALL

-To uninstall _Additional CA_ integration, follow these steps:
+To uninstall the _Additional CA_ integration, follow these steps:

-1. Uninstall it from custom components:
+1. Uninstall it from `custom_components`:

-If you installed _Additional CA_ integration from HACS:
+If you installed the _Additional CA_ integration via HACS:

 * Go to your Home Assistant
 * -> HACS
 * -> Locate _Additional CA_
-* -> Click the three-dots menu in line with _Additional CA_, then click _Remove_
+* -> Click the three-dots menu for _Additional CA_, then click _Remove_

-Or if you installed _Additional CA_ integration manually:
+Or, if you installed the _Additional CA_ integration manually:

 ```shell
 rm -r config/custom_components/additional_ca
 ```

-2. Remove `additional_ca` domain key from `configuration.yaml`:
+2. Remove the `additional_ca` domain key from `configuration.yaml`:

 ```yaml
 # configuration.yaml